Rojomon/about/_posts/2022-08-20-coding-is-not-for-you.md

 categories: self-taught-programmer
 ---

 Those words in the title, do they ring a bell for you too?
 I’m an Informatics and Mathematics high-school graduate.
 In my teens I fought so hard to get into this domain, until I had my first encounters with the school teachers and the subjects that came along with that.
 I learnt lots of coding in Pascal, advanced math topics, chemistry, and others.
 Long story short:  almost didn’t finish high-school, that’s how disappointed I was with the learning experience.

 ***20 years passed by and I’m having a second go at it.***

 You might ask why now, what changed, and you’d be right to do so.

-The year is 2022, I’m participating in a 4-day Python class from [Bittnet](https://www.bittnet.ro/) made possible by my former [RTR](https://www.gruprenault.ro/tags/renault-technologie-roumanie) manager – thanks for this opportunity, [Marian](https://www.linkedin.com/in/ceausescu-marian-26743775/)!
-Our Python teacher is, as far as I can tell, an experienced programmer working in the domain of Machine Learning, Cloud, and other cool tools.
+The year is 2022, I’m participating in a 4-day Python class from [Bittnet](https://www.bittnet.ro/) made possible by my former [RTR](https://www.gruprenault.ro/tags/renault-technologie-roumanie) manager – thanks for this opportunity, [Marian](https://www.linkedin.com/in/ceausescu-marian-26743775/).
+Our Python teacher is, as far as I can tell, an experienced programmer working in the domain of Machine Learning, loud, and other cool tools.

 Tuesday morning, the Python Class starts:
 - The first day goes well &rArr; I'm in awe of how amazing Python coding can be!